KumarHX/Agent007/docs/final.md

 We run all three agents with different map settings.
 One is sparse map where the items are evenly spread out and the other one is cluster map where the items clustered together in bunches.
 We then compute the total score and the average score that each agent achieve after 50 runs.

 - ### Random Agent
 Result after 50 runs using sparse map.
-The total score the agent achieved is -265 with an average score -5.3 <br>
+The total score achieved is -265 with an average score -5.3. <br>
 <a href="url"><img src="RandomSparse.png" align="center" height="300" width="500" ></a>

 - ### Agent pick up the closest item (first item is random) Result after 50 runs using sparse map.
-The total score the agent achieved is -195 with an average score -3.9.
+The total score achieved is -195 with an average score -3.9.
 The score is slightly better than the random agent, since it is more likely to pick up more items. <br>
 <a href="url"><img src="ShortestPathSparse.png" align="center" height="300" width="500" ></a>

 - ### Agent007
-Result after 50 runs using sparse map <br>
+Result after 50 runs using sparse map. <br>

 ## References: